Heart Disease in Dogs and Cats

 Holistic treatment for congestive heart failure and heart diseases works best when natural supplements are used in conjunction with treatments prescribed by your veterinarian.
 When considering how to care for a dog with congestive heart failure, consider the below natural recommendations.
 Heart supplements can strengthen the heart muscle and enhance immunity.
 Ask Ariel’s vitamins for cats and dogs with heart disease can help pets live a higher-quality and longer life than was predicted in their initial prognosis.

-You can help your cat or dog's heart disease by maintaining your pet’s weight at a healthy level.
+All heart disease and heart murmur natural treatment should include maintaining your pet's weight at a healthy level.
 Many cats and dogs are overweight, and this can create a significant burden for the heart.
 Keeping your pet’s teeth clean is also essential.
 Bacteria in the mouth can travel to the heart via the blood.
 Be sure to get your pet’s teeth cleaned regularly.
 Below, you’ll find some of our most trusted home remedies for canine congestive heart failure and feline heart conditions.

 Purrfect Pet CoQ10 - This product is veterinarian-approved and recommended for purity and potency.
 It contains non-GMO ubiquinol-reduced CoQ10, a powerful antioxidant that provides an efficient and natural method of nutrient delivery for heart health and may slow the progression of heart disease.
 Purrfect Pet CoQ10 is an essential core of a cat or dog heart murmur coughing treatment.